-Meat, fish and chicken all feature on a well-balanced menu and vegetarians are also catered for.
-There is also a specials board, which had four extra main courses on a recent visit by the Guide.
+Meat, fish and chicken all feature on a well-balanced menu and vegetarians are always catered for.
+There is also a specials board, which offers perhaps four extra main courses each day.
 The meat is local and all fish is brought in nearby.
 Local produce is used and is credited in many cases and the superb ingredients are well handled all the way to the table.
 Presentation is good without being overly elaborate and the food looks inviting.

-Mains like pan-fried turbot with crab butter and champ, grilled plaice with sautéed leeks, spicy crab linguini, aged sirloin from Raphoe, Silver Hill duckling or supreme of chicken, are sure to please, and all are served with good vegetables.
+Mains included pan-fried turbot with crab butter and champ, grilled plaice with sautéed leeks, spicy crab linguini, aged sirloin from Raphoe, Silver Hill duckling or supreme of chicken, all served with good vegetables.

 For dessert, apple pie, a cheesecake of the day, death by chocolate and forest fruit pavlova all feature, but the favourite is their Tunisian orange cake with spiced orange syrup and rum and raisin ice cream – gorgeous.

-With all this, great service and good value too, it’s no wonder it’s so popular.
+With all this and a good wine list, great service and good value too, it’s no wonder it’s so popular.

 * Olde Glen Bar was our Pub of the Year in 2008.